Query Builder in Specify 7

 The Collection Object table is the one we will use for this example.

-The tables available in this menu can be configured by clicking the Edit button and moving them between the Selected Tables and Possible Tables columns.
+The tables available in this menu can be configured by clicking the :pencil: button and moving them between the Selected Tables and Possible Tables columns.

 Step 4: Select a field from the mapper and click the + button to add it to the query.

 The tables that have icons and the > symbol to the right of their name are relationships.
-In my above example, I chose Accession > Cataloger > First Name.
+In my above example, I chose Cataloger > First Name and Cataloger > Last Name.
 This is a relationship from the Collection Object base table through the Agent table.
 This relationship is named in the schema Cataloger.

 For Specify 7.6.1 or earlier